 - News reports: The same platform can serve as an aid to a journalist.
 For instance, to write sports news, live scores, details about the venue and the players, their past record, etc. needs to be given as input to the software, and well-framed sports summaries are generated in multiple languages.
 This frees up journalists to focus on pieces that need to be more intricate and involve more research and information gathering.

-vPhrase’s patent pending platform PHRAZOR has been adopted by organizations across various domains to enhance productivity and make most out of the time available by automating data analysis and report writing.
+vPhrase’s augmented analytics tool Phrazor has been adopted by organizations across various domains to enhance productivity and make the most out of the time available by automating data analysis and report writing.

 And if such platforms contribute towards striking a chord with your customers too, there should be no looking back.